mouse0270/bootstrap-notify/README.md

 ## Changelog
+##### Version 1.0.4
+- Updated $.growl() to return a wrapper object with a small API to let you control individual notifications after they have been created.
+- Added onGrowlClose and onGrowlClosed callback functionality.

 ##### Version 1.0.3
 - Made jQuery $.extend() Recursive so when you change just one option under position or template the script wont fail